Skip to content

 Using codes is a great way of finding out exactly how many people have responded to a specific leaflet drop.

-You can create unique codes for each campaign you want to track and offer a discount to people mentioning it when contacting you.
+You can create unique codes for each new campaign or area you are targeting.
 This way you can track which campaigns worked and infer the variables responsible for the success.

-Discount Codes are great if you are looking to build interest in a specific product or a service from your drop.
-Tracking them however won’t tell you much about the longer term and brand building effects of your drops.
+Discount codes can be great if you are looking to build interest in a specific product or a service in a relatively short period of time.
+With that said, it isn’t going to tell you much about the longer term and brand building effects of your drops.

 Tracking website/social media visitors

-A good way to judge whether your leaflet drops are working is by paying attention to your social media and website visits.
+A good way to judge whether your leaflet drops are working is by paying attention to your social media and website visits during and following your leaflet distribution campaigns.

-Your leaflets should prominently display your social media handles or your website URL.
+Your leaflets can prominently display your social media handles or your website URL.

 If you are focusing on long term results and are running repeated campaigns you can observe trends over the periods of months.

-You don’t want to obsess over details in your google analytics but you can look for signals and patterns.
+You don’t want to obsess over details in your analytics, but you can look for signals and patterns.

 Repeated drops